-In addition to INTA, Katherine is a member of several other organizations focused on intellectual property law, including The Chartered Institute of Trade Mark Attorneys (ITMA), Asociacion Interamericana de la Propiedad Intelectual (ASIPI), European Communities Trade Mark Association (ECTA), Intellectual Property Owners Association (IPO), American Intellectual Property Law Association (AIPLA), and the Business Law Section of The Florida Bar.
+In addition to INTA, Katherine is a member of several other organizations focused on intellectual property law, including The Chartered Institute of Trade Mark Attorneys (CITMA), Asociacion Interamericana de la Propiedad Intelectual (ASIPI), European Communities Trade Mark Association (ECTA), Marques, the American Intellectual Property Law Association (AIPLA), and the Business Law Section of The Florida Bar.
 She is also a member of the American Bar Association (ABA) and the Palm Beach County Bar Association.

 In her free time, Katherine enjoys spending time with her family, Crossfit, and volunteering within her local community.